urwa/GoogleAppsScript/README.md

 ## AutoAdd-Members-To-GoogleGroup-From-GSheets
 Automatically adds members from Google Sheets list to Google Group every time GSheet is edited with new members emails.

+## Airtable-GoogleDataStudio-Connector
+Boilerplate code to create Google Data Studio connector for Airtable.
+Lets you enter api key, base and table name to fetch the relevant data.

 -------------------------------------------------------------------------------------------------------------------------
 DISCLAIMER: SOME PART OF THE SCRIPTS MIGHT BE TAKEN FROM OTHER SOURCES AND EDITTED ACCORDING TO MY NEEDS.
 NO COPYRIGHTS INFRINGEMENT INTENTED.